Yunhao-Luo/game_of_life/README.md

 **Game rules**

 Each grey cell represents a living cell, and white cell represents a dead cell or no life cell.
-Every cell's living status on the next round will be determined by its neighbours:
+Every cell's living status in the next round will be determined by its neighbours:

 1.Any live cell with fewer than two live neighbours dies, as if by underpopulation.